Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Materials and Methods

-Additionally, the hazard function offers insights into the risk of the event occurring at a given time, assuming survival up to that point.
-Hazard function represents the instantaneous rate at which events (such as death) occur at a specific time, given that the individual has survived up to that time.
-It provides insights into the risk of experiencing the event at any given moment, conditional on having survived up to that point in time.
-Mathematically, the hazard function $h(t)$ is defined as the ratio of the probability of the event occurring in a small time interval around $t$ to the probability of surviving beyond $t$:
+Additionally, the hazard function provides insight into the risk of an event occurring at a particular time, given survival up to that point.
+It represents the instantaneous rate of events (e.g., death) occurring at a specific time, conditional on having survived to that time.
+The hazard function $h(t)$ is mathematically defined as the ratio of the probability of the event occurring in a short interval around $t$ to the probability of surviving beyond $t$:

-where: \begin{itemize} \item $h(t)$ is the hazard function at time $t$. \item $T$ is the survival time. \item $P(t\leq T< t+\Delta{t} \,|\, T\geq{t})$ is the conditional probability that the event occurs in the time interval $[t,t+\Delta{t})$ given that survival time is greater than or equal to $t$. \item $\Delta{t}$ represents an infinitesimally small time interval. \end{itemize}

-Hazard function describes the instantaneous risk of experiencing the event of interest at any given time, based on survival data.
-In our pan-cancer data, the (right)censoring was defined as $censor=1$ in case of an event (death), and $0$ otherwise.
+where, $h(t)$ is the hazard function at time $t$, $T$ is the survival time, $P(t\leq T< t+\Delta{t} \,|\, T\geq{t})$ is the conditional probability that the event occurs in the time interval $[t,t+\Delta{t})$ given that survival time is greater than or equal to $t$, and $\Delta{t}$ represents an infinitesimally small time interval.
+Based on survival data, the hazard function describes the instantaneous risk of experiencing the event of interest at any given time.
+In our study, right-censoring was defined as censor $\delta=1$ in case of an event (e.g., death), and $0$ otherwise.